cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 We have worked out and tested these instructions using RStudio on a Mac; we will test on other platforms soon.

-The installation instructions should simplify in the future; hope they are not too difficult to follow.
+The installation instructions should simplify in the future; a lot of this will be done automtically in the future using a Java package or Docker.
+We apologize for the current complexity.

 #### (1) Install a Java JDK. the minimal version for this install is 1.8 (version 8).